-Like structural systems, an interior designer isn't responsible for designing these systems but needs to be able to read and understand an engineer's plans and have a basic informed knowledge of the different system types.
+Like structural systems, an interior designer isn't responsible for designing these systems but needs to read and understand an engineer's plans and have a basic informed knowledge of the different system types.

-Be aware of the different HVAC systems and the fundamental workings of each, like the heating/cooling source, how it's transported and how return air is sent back through the system.
+Be aware of the different HVAC systems and the fundamental workings of each, like the heating/cooling source, how it's transported, and how to return air is sent back through the system.

-System requirements, like spacing for ducts, mixing boxes and piping will need to be considered by the interior designer.
-HVAC systems often interfere with desired light fixture placement and other recessed ceiling items, such as speakers.
+Like spacing for ducts, mixing boxes, and piping, system requirements will need to be considered by the interior designer.
+In addition, HVAC systems often interfere with desired light fixture placement and other recessed ceiling items, such as speakers.
 So, coordination early on in the project is ideal.

 Window treatments can affect the heating and air conditioning load in the space.
-Placement of grilles, registers and thermostats can affect the furniture layouts.
+The placement of grilles, registers, and thermostats can affect the furniture layouts.

 Different mechanical systems are listed below.
 You'll need to be familiar with the specifics of each: